udsleeds/openinfra/GISRUK_paper/openinfra_gisruk.md

 studies there is barely any information on kerb height or sidewalk width that are essential for accessible (pedestrian) network.
-Regardless of the current limitations of OSM data, the authors still believe that if more nuanced information on highways is provided (by both encouraging current and new mappers to provide attribute data of their local areas), OSM holds the potential to support data-driven evidence-based decision making.
+Regardless of the current limitations of OSM data, the authors still believe that if more detailed information on highways is provided (by both encouraging current and new mappers to provide attribute data of their local areas), OSM holds the potential to support data-driven evidence-based decision making.